microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ### Configure Hello World

 Before you can use the CMake Tools extension to build a project, you need to configure it to know about the compilers on your system.
-There are two ways to configure CMake in VS Code - Using CMake Presets and CMake Kits/Variants
+There are two ways to configure CMake in VS Code: CMake Presets and CMake Kits/Variants.

 #### Configure using CMake Presets
 We recommend using CMake Presets for managing your CMake configurations.
 CMake Presets allow you to have a central JSON file where you can store all the configurations for your project and share with others, across different IDEs, and across different operating systems.